Mother’s Day Flower Pot

 If the pots will be used indoors only, you do not have to seal them but I still recommend it for protection.
 For outdoor use, you can purchase a sealant from your local craft store.
 When sealing, ensure that you cover the entire thing – inside, outside and the little hole in the bottom.
 Follow the specific instructions on the product and make sure to do it in a very well-ventilated area.

-Be sure to check out some of our other Mother’s Day gift ideas!
+Be sure to check out some of our other Mother’s Day gift, crafts and celebration ideas!